tomas-fryza/esp-micropython/labs/03-gpio/README.md

    ![two-pin-led_pinout](images/LED-polarity.png)

-1. Use breadboard, jumper wires and connect three LEDs and resistors to ESP32 GPIO pins in active-high way.
-Use GPIO pin numbers 3, 1, 25.
+1. Use breadboard, jumper wires and connect two LEDs and resistors to ESP32 GPIO pins in active-high way.
+Use GPIO pin numbers 25, 26.

+   > **IMPORTANT:** On the FireBeetle board, GPIO pins 3 and 1 are dedicated to serial communication with the interactive console via UART.
+To maintain interactivity, it's advisable to refrain from using these pins for other purposes.

-2. Create a new source file, write the code for continuous blinking of all LEDs, save the file as `02-multiple_leds.py` to your local folder, and run the application.
+2. Create a new source file, write the code for continuous blinking of all LEDs (including onboard one), save the file as `02-multiple_leds.py` to your local folder, and run the application.

    ```python
    # Load `Pin` class from `machine` module to access hardware